samirelanduk/atomium/docs/source/overview.rst

     <PdbAtom 23 (N)>

-The chains and small molecules of the model exist as sets, and can be queried by ID or name:
+The complexes, chains and small molecules of the model exist as sets, and can be queried by ID or name:

     >>> pdb.model().chains()
     {<Chain B (214 residues)>, <Chain A (204 residues)>}